 Tips to Prevent Stiff and Scratchy Towels

-- If you like the feel and scent left by commercial fabric softeners, use them sparingly and do a deep cleaning every month or so with vinegar to prevent excessive build-up in the fibers.
+- If you like the feel and scent left by commercial fabric softeners, use them sparingly and do a deep cleaning monthly with vinegar to prevent excessive build-up in the fibers

-- Clean your washer, especially front-load washers, regularly to remove detergent and fabric softener residue that encourages mold and mildew growth and causes strong odors that easily transfer to towel fabric.
+- Clean your washer, especially a front-load washer, regularly to remove detergent and fabric softener residue that encourages mold and mildew growth and causes strong odors that easily transfer to towel fabric

 - Use wool dryer balls and a lower heat setting in the dryer to keep towels fluffy